axiros/docutools/docs/features/find-pages/index.md

         - features/lp/plugs/
 ```

-- lcd-lp at config hook time will link all existing plugin docs to the docs tree
+- lcd-lp plugin will, at config hook time, link all existing plugin docs to the docs tree
 - lcd-find-pages, with config above adds them to nav

+Notes:

-Note: `find_pages` can be also additionally supplied via an environ variable.
+- `find_pages` can be also additionally supplied via an environ variable.
+- correct insertion requires a well defined `h1` header - we will take all upper cased words.
+If
+  there are none, we will take filename without `.md` or container directory, if filename is `index.md`.
+- correct insertion also requires, that the insertion point of the first doc page not declared in
+  nav is following the intended page before it, when you sort ALL filenames, declared and
+  undeclared, alphabetically.